EvoTrees.jl

 using CUDA

-m = fit_evotree(config, dtrain; target_name="y", device="gpu");
+m = fit(config, dtrain; target_name="y");

-p = m(dtrain; device="gpu")
+p = m(dtrain; device=:gpu)

 Reproducibility